scholrly/neo4django/README.rst

 Debugging & Optimization
 ========================

 A django-debug-toolbar_ panel_ has been written to make debugging Neo4j REST calls easier.
-It should also make debugging and optimizing neo4django easier- check it out.
+It should also help debugging and optimizing neo4django- check it out.

 .. _django-debug-toolbar: https://github.com/django-debug-toolbar/django-debug-toolbar
 .. _panel: https://github.com/robinedwards/django-debug-toolbar-neo4j-panel/
-If you're interested in helping improve performance, or otherwise need an easy way to debug